 The importance of "eating your greens" might be a no-brainer, but have you considered the importance of eating your reds, yellows, purples, and whites too?
 Eating a rainbow of plant-based foods is critical to ensuring you're getting the vitamins and minerals you need for optimal health.

-How does eating the rainbow support optimal health?
-Eating a diverse range of plant-based wholefoods is critical to supporting a healthy gut, and our gut health plays a central role in influencing our overall health and wellbeing.
-For optimal health, we need to be eating a colourful range of fruits, vegetables, nuts, seeds, legumes, and wholegrains to support a varied nutrient intake.
+How does eating the rainbow support optimal immune health?
+Including a diverse range of plant-based wholefoods in your diet is key to supporting a healthy gut, and our gut health plays a central role in influencing a healthy-functioning immune system (around 70% of our immune system is located in the gut).
+Including a colourful range of high-fibre, plant foods in our diets helps ensure a varied nutrient intake and promotes a healthy gut microbiome.

-To help you achieve a healthier gut, our smoothie boxes include over 30 different varieties of fresh fruit, vegetables, and organic superfoods so you don't have to worry about meal planning and ticking off all the colours of the rainbow.
+To help you achieve a healthier gut and support optimal immune health, our Superfood Smoothie Boxes include over 30 different varieties of fresh fruit, vegetables, and organic superfoods so you don't have to worry about meal planning and ticking off all the colours of the rainbow.

-The colour of fruits and vegetables is influenced by specific phytonutrients, which are natural chemicals that help protect plants from germs, bugs, the sun’s harmful rays, and other threats.
-And each color indicates an abundance of specific nutrients.
-Let’s take a look at what the color of your food can tell you about its nutrition - and how you can eat a more colorful range of phytonutrients to help your gut (and body) to function at its best.
+The colour of fruits and vegetables is influenced by specific phytonutrients, which are natural chemicals that help protect plants from external threats, and each colour indicates an abundance of specific nutrients.
+Let’s take a look at what the colour of your food can tell you about its nutrition, and how you can eat a more colorful range of phytonutrients to help your gut (and body) to function at its best.

-Eating Your Reds To Up Your Intake Of Disease-Fighting Antioxidants
+Eating Red Foods To Up Your Intake Of Disease-Fighting Antioxidants

 Why are red foods healthy?

-- Red fruits and veggies are loaded with disease-fighting antioxidants, including lycopene and anthocyanins, which may have benefits for protecting against heart disease, fighting cancer and decreasing the risk of stroke.
+- Red fruits and vegetables are loaded with disease-fighting antioxidants, including lycopene, and anthocyanins, which may have benefits for protecting against heart disease, fighting cancer, and decreasing the risk of stroke

 - Red apples contain quercetin, a compound that has been linked to fighting colds, the flu, and allergies - as they say, an apple a day keeps the doctor away!

-- The lycopene in red foods, such as tomato, can help protect our skin from damage as well as reduce the risk of cancer.
+- The lycopene in red foods, such as tomatoes, can help protect our skin from damage as well as reduce the risk of cancer

 - Red capsicum has over 10 times more beta-carotene and 1.5 times more vitamin C than green capsicum!